Duszkek/microserviceAPI/README.md

 While I was doing it I found out that using several tables is kinda hard so View Table was created.
 I have ID's because at first it was Azure database and it had some problems with strings (later I found out that it was just some wierd option).
 Migrations worked flawlessly until I had to switch to local SQL Server.
 Then they broke - I wrote information how to fix them inside this file below.
+There are some things that I would love to make work differently.
+Unfortunately some changes had to be made after I thought I was done with Microservice while I was doing the Xamarin Project part.